Founder & Managing Director

 Chris is a 2011 graduate of the HBA program.
 Prior to completing the HBA program, he worked at Merrill Lynch in wealth management in New York City and investment banking in Toronto.
 Following graduation, he spent four years in the private equity group at CPP Investment Board.
 Currently, Chris is responsible for managing a private investment partnership and acts as a consultant to the real estate industry.
 He was one of three recipients of the Stacey Muirhead award, demonstrating exceptional promise in understanding and applying value investing principles, and his group won the Fairfax Financial award.
 During his four years at university, Chris was also an active member of the Western Investment Club ("WIC"), becoming President in his final year.

 Matthew holds an MBA from the Ivey Business School where he graduated with distinction.
-In 2016, he was awarded both the Fairfax Financial Holdings Ltd award given annually for the best value investing valuation report and the Robotti & Company Advisors LLC prize, awarded to the group whose stock recommendation received the highest recognition by the Fund's Advisory Board and was consequently added to the Ivey Value Fund.
-Prior to completing the MBA program, he worked for Canada's largest academic hospital in Toronto as a program manger in digital health for large-scale information management and technology initiatives.
+In 2016, he was awarded both the Fairfax Financial Holdings Ltd award given annually for the best value investing valuation report and the Robotti & Company Advisors LLC prize given to the group whose stock recommendation received the highest recognition by the Fund's Advisory Board, and ultimately added to the Ivey Value Fund.
 During his MBA, he was the Co-President of the MBA Healthcare Club and member of the Ivey ice hockey intramural team.
+Matthew is currently a Senior Consultant at KPMG within its Management Consulting practice focusing on digital health transformation.

 Ivey Value Fund Fellows